rmblake/check_mk-slack/README.md

 edit configuration variables in the 'slack' script, and make sure that the script is executable (chmod +x slack)

+3) Restart OMD/Check MK with 'omd restart' or 'cmk -R'

-3) Create a user for slack in WATO, use flexible custom notifications and select 'CMK-Slack Websocket integration' as the notifier.
+4) Create a user for slack in WATO, use flexible custom notifications and select 'CMK-Slack Websocket integration' as the notifier.

 Select option "Call with the following parameters" and set your channel without "#".
 If you leave the parameter box in blank the channel takes "#monitoring" value.

-4) Wait for something to send an alert or generate a test alert.
+5) Wait for something to send an alert or generate a test alert.

 ## Good to know